t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 I have tested these and unfortunately, there are still issues:
-- `nbd-client` binary used for initrd is the one from deb package (linked to libraries unavailable inside initrd, see details above)
+- `nbd-client` binary used for initrd is the one from deb package (linked to libraries unavailable inside initrd, see details above, and below)
 - the nbd startup script is not in the right place: it is in `/usr/share/initramfs-tools/scripts/local-top/` while `/init` expects it to be in `/usr/share/initramfs-tools/scripts/`